Stephen M. Ross: Civic and philanthropic activities

+University of Michigan

 In 2004, Ross made the single largest contribution (at the time) to the University of Michigan by donating $100 million to the school.
 The university renamed its business school Ross School of Business in his honor.
 Ross invested in a partnership named RERI that was donated to the University of Michigan.
 RERI obtained its own appraisal for the donation in the amount of $32.935 million.
 The university sold the Ross-donated remaining interest in December 2005.
 Ross was co-chair of the University of Michigan's fundraising campaign, which was completed in May 2007.
 On September 12, 2013, it was announced Ross had committed an additional $200 million gift to the university, to be distributed equally among the Ross School of Business and the university's athletic department.
 It replaced Charlie Munger's 2013 contribution of $115 million as the largest single gift in the university's history.
 On September 20, 2017, Ross donated an additional $50 million to the University of Michigan, the majority of which would support career development programs for students, innovative action-based learning experiences, and resources for attracting and developing junior faculty.

+RISE

 In 2015, Ross founded RISE, a coalition which fights racism and promotes social justice within the sports industry.
 RISE has partnered with NASCAR, National Lacrosse League, PGA of America, Professional Women's Hockey Players Association, United States Tennis Association, and USA Track & Field.

+WRI

 In 2020, he committed $63.5 million to support the WRI Ross Center for Sustainable Cities, bringing his total contribution to the program to $100 million.
 The program features a network of over 350 experts working in cities around the globe to create accessible, equitable, and resilient urban areas.
 Ross also helped establish the WRI Ross Center and the New Urban Mobility alliance (NUMO), with contributions of $36.5 million.
 The same year, Ross made an additional $13 million donation to RISE, bringing his total commitment to $30 million.

+Real Estate Board of New York

 Ross is chairperson emeritus of the Real Estate Board of New York (REBNY), the city's leading real estate trade association.
 As a member of the board of trustees of the Solomon R. Guggenheim Foundation, Ross was involved in the planning of a major renovation of the Frank Lloyd Wright iconic building and other new museums.
 He is a trustee of New York Presbyterian Hospital, the Urban Land Institute, the NY Chapter of Juvenile Diabetes Research Foundation International, the Levin Institute and is a director of the Jackie Robinson Foundation and the World Resources Institute.

+Cornell Tech

-Ross serves on the Board for the Cornell Tech Campus, a $2B redevelopment of Roosevelt Island including the Joan & Irwin Jacobs Technion-Cornell Institute, a partnership between Cornell University and the Technion – Israel Institute of Technology that when completed will house several thousand postgraduate students, hundreds of faculty, and a high-tech business incubator.
+Ross is on the board for the Cornell Tech campus, a $2 billion redevelopment of Roosevelt Island including the Joan & Irwin Jacobs Technion-Cornell Institute, a partnership between Cornell University and the Technion – Israel Institute of Technology that when completed will house several thousand postgraduate students, hundreds of faculty, and a high-tech business incubator.